 Multiple Sclerosis Society

-Parkinson’s UK fund a twice weekly exercise class for people with Parkinson’s disease at Yasp physiotherapy clinic.
+Parkinson’s UK fund a weekly online exercise class for people with Parkinson’s disease.
 They also fund the initial physiotherapy assessment and follow up, which is all completely free for the participant.

 We are pleased to be working in close partnership with Podiatry Shetland, a group of skilled podiatrists with a great track record.
 If your feet are part of your problem we can refer you for podiatry, or for more complex problems we can arrange a joint Yasp / Podiatry Shetland session.